 Summer 2017 has been a very busy time and we were pleased to have had RadioInspector demonstrations provided with the Digital FAR System with Partners Acustek Ltd. and S.E.G.
 Inc., at the NATIA Conference and Exhibition in Tampa, Florida.

 The latest RadioInspector software updates provide a range of new advanced features and program enhancements.
 Many changes have been made to the software programming in support of the new features during this important update cycle and announcements are now set to begin.
 Previous new feature additions for 2017 have include extended reference trace options for merging unlimited previously saved traces for use as single reference trace, unlimited user defined spectrum masks, updated post processing for recorded IQ data files of any length, new advanced geographic information support system utilizing Open Street Maps with automatic digital map caching for offline use, recording and storage of geospatial data, mobile route recording and collection point display and automatic frequency correction tables for detected signals and demodulated frequencies.
-New receiver support has also been confirmed and will be announced in the coming weeks.
+New receiver support has also been confirmed.

 RadioInspector is once again being used for educational study at a large cultural

 event in the U.S. that attracts tens of thousands of visitors.
 A monitoring infrastructure has been setup for use with RadioInspector to study wireless patterns, noise and interference during the